gilesbowkett/flexverb/readme.md

 http://www.csse.monash.edu.au/~damian/papers/HTML/Perligata.html

-SQL syntax is also very interesting in this context, as I believe it's the only computer language in serious use today which features prepositions, and is probably also more closely based on English than any other language in serious use today.
+SQL syntax is also very interesting in this context, as I believe that among computer languages in serious use today, it's the only one which features prepositions, and also the one most closely based on English.

 [Ithkuil](http://www.newyorker.com/reporting/2012/12/24/121224fa_fact_foer?currentPage=all)
 is an invented human language designed to prevent ambiguity.